debiki/talkyard-prod-one/README.md

 - Copy backups off-site, regularly.
 See the Backups section below.
-- Configure Gmail, Facebook, Twitter, GitHub login, by creating OpenAuth apps over at their sites, and adding API keys and secrets to `play.conf`.
+- Configure Gmail, Facebook, Twitter, GitHub login, by creating OpenAuth apps over at their sites, and adding API keys and secrets to `play-framework.conf`.
 See below, just after the next section, about email.

 Configuring email